-The holiday season can be one of the most stressful times for many individuals and families, and so we decided to focus on mastering stress.
-As always, we’ve captured our top 9 takeaways so you can continue to show stress who’s boss:
+The holiday season can be one of the most stressful times for many individuals and families.
+So we decided to focus on mastering and managing stress.
+As always, we’ve captured our top 9 takeaways so you can continue to show stress who’s boss!

 This is the first component of our CALM methodology for managing stress.
 In order to start to tackle your stress, you first have to be aware #1 that you are stressed and #2 what has caused it.
 Coach and co-founder Katie Bennett talks about the physical and emotional reactions you may have to stress in her coach insights video like headaches, stomach aches, lack of productivity or lashing out on loved ones.
 Take note of these.
 Let these be indications to you that you are under a great deal of stress, and once you have made that realization you can start to implement strategies to combat your stress.

 Sometimes we feel like we need to be able to do it all, and we feel shame or disappointment when the demands of our lives become more than we can handle at a given point in time.
 As I mentioned in my blog about how I tackle stress, asking for help is not something to be ashamed of, it is actually a valuable skill to develop both in the workplace and at home.
 First, prioritize what’s mission-critical and what is most effective to be done by you.
 For the rest, delegate, delegate, delegate.
 Having a friend, partner or colleague take even something small off your plate will immediately clear space in your mind and decrease your stress level.